 Open Bluetooth settings on your iPhone > Make sure your AirPods are connected > Click on the "i" symbol on the AirPods tab > Click on Name > Change the name of your AirPods > Tap Done.

-How to change the double-tap default
+How to change the double-tap default for first and second generation AirPods

 By default, double-tapping the side of each AirPod will launch Siri on your iPhone or iPad for the first generation AirPods.
 The second generation of AirPods have next track as the default for double tap.